HST 204 : History of Women in the U.S.: Pre-colonial to 1877

 Examines the lives of women in terms of family relations, religion, culture, sexuality and reproduction, and work roles, as well as educational opportunities and social reform activities.
 Explores diversity in terms of class, race, ethnicity, legal status, and region.
 History courses are non-sequential and may be taken in any term and in any order.

-(WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
-Audit available.
-This course fulfills the following GE requirements: Cultural Literacy, Social Sciences/AAOT, Social Sciences/AS, Social Sciences/AAS, Social Sciences/AGS, Social Sciences/ASOT-B.
+This course fulfills the following GE requirements: Cultural Literacy, Social Sciences/ASOT-B, Social Sciences/AAS, Social Sciences/AGS, Social Sciences/AS, Social Sciences/AAOT.